eda-ricercatore/SienaLaTeX/notes/bibtex-notes.md

 + ***@mastersthesis***
 	- Entry for a Master's thesis.
 	- required fields: author, title, school, year.
-	- optional fields: type, address, month, note.
+	- optional fields: type, address, month, note, DOI, **howpublished, URL**.
 + ***@misc***
 	- Entry for a work that does not fit under any of the others.
 	- required fields: none.